Introduction to Debusine

 What is Debusine

-Debusine manages scheduling and distribution of Debian-related tasks to distributed worker machines.
+At its core, Debusine manages scheduling and distribution of Debian-related tasks to distributed worker machines.
+Those tasks are usually tied together in various workflows.

-It is being developed by Freexian with the intention of giving people access to a range of pre-configured tools and workflows running on remote hardware.
+Debusine is being developed by Freexian to help support the work of Debian developers, by giving them access to a range of pre-configured tools and workflows running on remote hardware.

 We want to make it as easy as possible for Debian contributors to use all the QA tools that Debian provides.
 We want to build the next generation of Debian’s build infrastructure, one that will continue to reliably do what it already does, but that will also enable distribution-wide experiments, custom package repositories and custom workflows with advanced package reviews.